thibaudcolas/thib.me/src/_posts/2023-06-02-djangocon-europe-2023-accessibility-review-of-djangoproject-com.md

 Here are the results of a quick accessibility audit I did for the [Django project website](https://www.djangoproject.com/), as part of the DjangoCon Europe 2023 sprints.

+<!-- more -->

 I recorded myself going through this and put it up on YouTube, so we have a demo for each of the issues: [djangoproject.com accessibility testing - DjangoCon Europe 2023](https://www.youtube.com/watch?v=dAiMPTOMh1U).

-<!-- more -->
+I’ve also reported the issues in the project’s GitHub repository: [Accessibility issues with site design and implementation #1381](https://github.com/django/djangoproject.com/issues/1381).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dAiMPTOMh1U" title="YouTube video player: djangoproject.com accessibility testing | DjangoCon Europe 2023" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>